alyssadata/ai_source_architecture/01_the_source_gap.md

 may describe ownership, operation, publication, infrastructure, or distribution.

-It does not define source.
+It does not define Source.

 A company can own a container without being the origin of the contact-line.